Key points

 It's commonly accepted that we need to transition towards sustainable, low-carbon, energy sources to address the urgent challenge of climate change.
 It is considered one of the single most important levers for Australia to achieve net zero emissions by 2050.
 Developing sustainable electricity generation technologies is key.

-So, it follows that understanding the costs of different new-build electricity generation technologies – whether for renewables, nuclear or gas – is central to help guide planning and decisions to support Australia’s energy transition and the management of our energy system.
+So, it follows that understanding the costs of different new-build electricity generation technologies – whether for renewables, nuclear or gas – is central to help guide planning and decisions to support Australia’s electricity sector transition.

 What is the GenCost report?